kyco/jquery.kyco.preloader/README.md

 *Note: does not work with cross-domain calls*
 If set to true will get the actual (compressed) file size of all the images instead of just looking at the number of images loaded divided by the total number of images.

+	disableOverlay: false,

+If set to true will not create the blocking overlay.

 	showInContainer: false,